 Faculty Director: Kathryn Statler, History

-Faculty Director: Lisa Baird, Biology
+Faculty Director: Sue Lowery, Biology

 Are you interested in all dimensions of scientific thinking?
 Have you ever wondered about the responsibilities scientists have to the local, national and global community?
 Is science and discovery displayed in the visions of artists and actors?
 Can a biologist, philosopher, anthropologist and economist contribute equally to the advancement of science?
 If you are interested in all aspects of human discovery, this LLC will explore common questions about scientific discovery, ethical and responsible science, and the consequences of scientific knowledge.
 Throughout your first year you will explore fundamental questions about the sciences through multiple lenses.